 On November 23rd, Lord Carnarvon and his daughter, Lady Evelyn Herbert, arrived in Luxor.
 The following day, the workers had again cleared the staircase, now exposing all 16 of its steps and the full face of the sealed doorway.
 Now Carter found what he could not see before, since the bottom of the doorway had still been covered with rubble – there were several seals on the bottom of the door with Tutankhamun’s name on them.
 Less than a month later, the Curse of the Tomb, began to take hold, killing Lord Carnarvon.
 Patricia used every magical means at her disposal to end the curse, even calling on her former teacher (now Merlin of the White Council) for aid, to no avail.
 The curse continued on its way, killing many of the diggers involved as well as two photographers, and eventually, Patricia’s daughter, Evelyn.
 At the advice of The Merlin, Lady Patricia Carnarvon also fell prey to the Mummy’s Curse, which only led to the press hoopla regarding the Mummy’s Curse.
 10 years later, Howard Carter died, ending the Curse.

 Since then, Patricia, now Dr. Patricia Fairlane (in addition to her Oxford degree, she has degrees from Harvard and most recently, Princeton), threw herself into the White Council, with an almost unstoppable quest to protect those without magic from ancient curses, hexes, and other remnants of the Ancient World.
 She participated in the White Council’s battles with the Necromancer Heinrich Kemmler, and was instrumental in helping destroy the Mummy, Imhotep, which Kemmler had empowered and set loose upon Egypt (With the assistance of fellow Egyptologist Evelyn Carnahan and Evelyn’s future husband, Rick O’Connell.
 The two inadvertently released the necromantically revived Mummy during an exploration of the ruins of Hamunaptra).
 With the outbreak of the War with the Red Court, Patricia has been called upon more than once to add her formidable magical ability to the war effort.
 She also recently took on an apprentice, 21 year old Siobhan Chu, a magical prodigy of Irish and Chinese/Vietnamese descent, and daughter of a close friend of Patricia’s (Wizard Lisa O’Malley, killed in the War by Red Court Vampires, and who was Siobahn’s mother and teacher until she died).
 Only last year, Patricia took a position with the American Museum of Natural History, as Egyptologist in Residence.
-7 months ago, she left with Siobahn (as her assistant) for Egypt, to mount an expedition to look for the true Tomb of Ramses II, third king of the 19th dynasty of ancient Egypt (Remants of Rameses’ treasures have been found in other tombs, but never his true final resting place).
+She and Siobahn (as her assistant) became somewhat famous for their discovery of the true Tomb of Ramses II, third king of the 19th dynasty of ancient Egypt (Until this discovery, remants of Rameses’ treasures hadbeen found in other tombs, but never his true final resting place).